gruntjs/grunt-contrib-cssmin/README.md

 Report minification result or both minification and gzip results.
 This is useful to see exactly how well clean-css is performing but using `'gzip'` will make the task take 5-10x longer to complete.
 [Example output](https://github.com/sindresorhus/maxmin#readme).

+###### sourceMap

+Choices: `true`, `false`
+Default: `false`

+This option can be used to generate a source map for your compiled CSS.
+Set it to `true` to enable source map generation.
+The source map will be placed under the same directory as your target file.
+`/foo/bar.compiled.css` will generate a source map called `/foo/bar.compiled.css.map`.

 #### Passing options to clean-css